How to execute cloud migration

 To ensure we're on the same page, let's clarify what we mean by "the cloud."
 We're referring to cloud computing, a virtual ecosystem rather than a physical cloud.
 It consists of a network of servers working together invisibly behind the scenes.

-However, it’s not so much about what a cloud is as much as what it does.
-In essence, the cloud allows anyone with an internet connection and an internet-capable device to access files, data, and services anywhere at any time.
-This benefit is one of many enticing incentives driving companies like yours to migrate their IT infrastructures to the cloud environment.
+But what matters most is not the cloud's nature but what it enables.
+With the cloud, anyone with an internet connection and an internet-capable device can access files, data, and services from anywhere.
+This convenience is just one of the many enticing reasons companies like yours are migrating their IT infrastructures to the cloud environment.

 Have you heard?
 “Everyone” is moving to the cloud.
 But why?

 Cloud migration means moving your applications, databases, and workloads from on-premise infrastructure to a public cloud or from one cloud to another.
 For this reason, migration is a process companies seek to reap the benefits of utilizing cloud infrastructure.

 If your company initially started developing on the cloud, migration might be needless.
 But suppose your organization’s infrastructure is on-premises, on a private cloud, or a multi-cloud.
 Under those circumstances, your company might want to explore migrating to a more cost-effective and productive setting.

 In like manner, you may need improved performance and reduced latency for your customers that cloud data centers can better achieve.
 In sum, every organization has its reasons to migrate.
 Some of the main reasons are to:

 - Save money

 - Recover from a disaster

 - Improve performance